Structural Complexities of Matching Mechanisms: Options-Effect Complexity

 \subsection{DA}

-Thus far, our study of quantifying the effect complexities of matching mechanisms (\ref{item:question-how-complex}) has only yielded negative results and as-high-as-possible lower bounds.
-In contrast, for the type-to-menu complexity of $\APDA$ and $\IPDA$, we will next present a positive result, showing that one applicant can only affect another applicant's menu in a combinatorially simple way.
-First, we remark that by \autoref{thrm:same-menu-all-stable}, the menu in $\APDA$ is identical to the menu in $\IPDA$, so proving this bound for the two mechanisms is identical.
+Thus far, our study of quantifying the complexities of matching mechanisms has largely yielded negative results and as-high-as-possible lower bounds.
+However, perhaps surprisingly, we will next present a positive result for the options-effect complexity of $\APDA$ and $\IPDA$, showing that one applicant can only affect another applicant's menu in a combinatorially simple way.
+This result will take the form of a novel ``effects DAG'' which shows how one applicant's preference inputs can affect another.
+This is somewhat reminiscent of how \autoref{thrm:gtc-SD-UB} and \autoref{fig:type-to-outcome-sd} bound the outcome-effect complexity of $\SD$, except tailored to representing the effect on menus instead of matchings; this reminiscence may be surprising, since by the negative results of \autoref{sec:gtc} for $\DA$, the outcome-effect complexity of $\DA$ is far higher than that of $\SD$.

+To begin, we remark that by \autoref{thrm:same-menu-all-stable}, the menu in $\APDA$ is identical to the menu in $\IPDA$, so proving this bound for the two mechanisms is identical.
 For the remainder of this section, we thus simply refer to the menu in $\DA$.